Why get vaccinated against hepatitis A?

-- severe stomach pains and diarrhea (children)
+- severe stomach pains and diarrhea (mainly in children)

 Who should get hepatitis A vaccine and when?

-- Men who have sex with men.
+- You are a man who has sex with other men.

-- People who use street drugs.
+- You use illegal drugs.

 Who should not get hepatitis A vaccine or should wait?